What is an API request?

 Helpful Tip You can use our 'unmetered' locations while you practice using the Solcast data APIs.
 This means you can run as many tests as you need, without using up requests from your included plan.
 This is useful for testing your code, or implementing the Solcast API in a development environment.

-Example TMY Plan:
+Example Monthly TMY Plan:

 • TMY plan, for up to (5) unique locations each month